More Details

 Cartridge & Personality System

-Allows Ant64 to temporarily become a different classic system—often massively enhanced.
+Ant64 can temporarily become a different classic system — often massively enhanced.

 Important: The Ant64 family of home computers are at early design/prototype stage, everything you see here is subject to change.